 When writing a Dockerfile, the container must also be designed with runtime configuration in mind.
 Containers have a number of mechanisms for providing data at runtime.
 Users can mount files or directories from the host as volumes within the container to enable file-based configuration.
 Likewise, environment variables can be passed into the internal container runtime when the container is started.
 The

-ENTRYPOINT Dockerfile instructions can also be defined in a way that allows for runtime configuration information to be passed in as command parameters.
+ENTRYPOINT Dockerfile instructions can also be defined in a way that allows for runtime configuration information to be passed in as command line parameters.

 By understanding and correctly using the runtime configuration options available throughout each layer of abstraction, you can build flexible components that take their cues from environment-provided values.
 This makes it possible to reuse the same container images in very different scenarios, reducing development overhead by improving application flexibility.